SrinivasEsapalli/DevOps-complete/linux/readme.md

 # linux :
 ## Shell -scripting:
+- Shell helps in text based interaction  between user and the operating system.
 - shell is an os between user and kernel(os)
 - shell scripting mainly used for repetative work. back uping files and monitoring system resources.

 ## Shell:
  - it allows text based interaction between user and the interface(operating system)..
 ### gitbash is used to run the linxu commands on windows system..
+ /home--> is the default directory, It will be used to store files and directories, like dedicated locker, other users can't access your file.
- /home--> is the default directory
+ /home/usernmae --> Is the default home directory for a user.
+ Home directory is represented by '~'

  -> evry user has it's data in the home directory
  ex: sri